 The good news is, you can actually use this very annoying (albeit very likely temporary) stage to help your child learn a thing or two about communication and life.

-I know I have a bunch of pictures of
+I know I have a bunch of pictures of this kid, but really, isn't he awesome?! |

 1. Play the What If Game